unfinishedgame/unfinishedgame.github.io/README.md

             # Puts a 1 in memory location 10 if the START button is pressed, otherwise a 0
             BTN 10 7
+  * PLY: Takes two parameters: the name of an audio and a 0/1 representing weither it should loop or not, with 1 meaning that it should and 0 meaning it shouldn't.

+        # Plays the audio mySong on loop
+        PLY mySong 1
   * DBG: Takes no parameters and prints out the contents of long term memory and short term memory to the browser's console.
   * NOP: Does nothing.
   * SYS: Takes two parameters: a system property, and a value.
 The available properties are: